 Domain Authority is pretty cut and dry.
 Moz created this metric and they use a number of different determining factors to arrive at a number, the largest of which is quality of linking root domains.
 While it’s not a perfect metric, it’s a solid indication of a website’s equity.

-Since we want to have consistent Links Quality Scores for all campaigns, it’s important to keep these numbers static and have a concrete range so there is a level foundation to compare all Link Quality Scores.
+Since we want to have consistent Links Quality Scores for all campaigns, it’s important to keep these numbers static and have a concrete range for all referring domains so there is a level foundation to compare all Link Quality Scores.

 The relevance metric depends heavily on your content as it relates to the site it has been placed on.
 For example, if you created an infographic about the Chicago Bears rivalry with the Packers and it was shared by the Chicago Sun-Times sports page, the relevancy score would be a 3 due to its high relevancy correlation.

 For websites that aren’t related to the topic of the content, their relevancy score would be much lower.
-For example, if you’ve created an infographic that talks about the justice gap as it relates to access to lawyers in the U.S. and a gourmet food website decided to share it and link to you, then the relevancy score would be very low- most likely a 0.
+For example, if you’ve created an infographic that talks about the justice gap as it relates to access to lawyers in the U.S. and the linking page was a gourmet food website, then the relevancy score would be very low- most likely a 0.

 This can be a tricky metric to determine.
 A few things to keep in mind when determining a site’s overall quality: